 In the return correspondence, the museum curator Gavin Edgerley-Harris told Richard quite a tale.

-Just a few months after Private Buckingham’s heroism, a Gurkha settled the debt of gratitude owed to this Leicestershire soldier by saving a man from the 2nd Leicesters, spending a day and night with him in No Man’s Land during the Battle of Loos before carrying him back to safety.
+Just a few months after Private Buckingham’s heroism, a Gurkha settled the debt of gratitude owed to this Leicestershire soldier by saving a man in the 2nd Leicesters, spending a day and night with him in No Man’s Land during the Battle of Loos before carrying him back to safety.

 In doing so, this Gurkha rifleman became the first Gurkha to receive the Victoria Cross– the Army’s highest award for bravery.
 It was to be the first of many medals for the men from Nepal whose motto is “Better to die than live a coward.”